 - Identify promising practices of effective investigative techniques on cybercrime and electronic evidence in line with fundamental rights and rule of law requirements.

 The widespread use of the internet has led to an unprecedented level of digital communication between humans, but also to an exponential growth of increasingly sophisticated online threats to fundamental rights.
 Nearly 90% of 2017 Special Eurobarometer interviewees saw cybercrime as an important challenge to EU security.
 Fighting cybercrime is, therefore, one of the three pillars of the European Agenda on Security.
-Moreover, any type of crime may involve evidence on computer systems.
+Furthermore, nearly 80% of the respondents interviewed for the 2019 Eurobarometer on Internet Security believe there is an increasing risk of being a victim of cybercrime.
+Any type of crime may involve evidence on computer systems.
 Securing such evidence is increasingly complex in the context of cloud computing.
 Both the EU and the Council of Europe are updating their legal frameworks to meet the challenges of new technologies.

-The handbook should be available in the second half of 2020, first in English then in other EU languages.
+The handbook should be available in 2021, once the updated rules on electronic evidence are adopted.
+FRA/CoE handbooks are published first in English then in other EU languages.